KARTHIK-PRASANNAKUMAR/KARTHIK-PRASANNAKUMAR/README.md

 Currently, I'm working as a Data Analyst Intern at Fortray Global Services Ltd, where I develop dashboards, automate reporting, and collaborate with stakeholders to deliver actionable insights.

-🌍 Quick Facts
+### 🌍 Quick Facts About Me

-💼 Data Analyst Intern @ Fortray Global Services Ltd
+* 💼 **Currently:** Working as a Data Analyst Intern at Fortray Global Services LTD, where I build interactive dashboards and optimize SQL queries to improve reporting efficiency[cite: 1].

-⚙️ Former ETL Developer @ Ahana Systems & Solutions

-📊 Built 10+ Power BI Dashboards

-📈 Developed 15+ ETL Pipelines

-🚀 Processed 5+ Million Records Daily

-⚡ Reduced SQL Reporting Time by 40%

-✅ Achieved 99.9% Data Accuracy
+* ⚙️ **Previously:** Built robust ETL pipelines processing over 5 million records daily as an ETL Developer at Ahana Systems.

-🎓 MSc Data Science – University of Essex
+* 🎓 **Education:** MSc in Data Science from the University of Essex and a Bachelor of Engineering in Civil Engineering.

-🏆 Microsoft Certified: Power BI Data Analyst (PL-300)
+* 🏆 **Top Certification:** Microsoft Certified: Power BI Data Analyst Associate (PL-300).

-🌱 Currently learning Microsoft Fabric & Azure Data Services

-📫 Email: karthikprasannakumar1803@gmail.com
+* 📫 **Reach me at:** karthikprasannakumar1803@gmail.com

 🏆 Certification